University of Toronto Scarborough: Student Centre

 The Student Centre is a landmark for student activities at the campus.

 The Student Centre is a three-story 48000 sqft building, where the office of the Scarborough Campus Students' Union (SCSU), office of Student Affairs of the University of Toronto Scarborough, as well as other offices of student clubs and organizations, are located.
 It also contains a food court, health and wellness centre, and multifaith prayer room.
 Located on the first floor of the Student Center, 1265 Bistro is a bar and restaurant operated by the Student Union.
 Originally called "The Bluffs," the venue opened shortly after the opening of the Student Centre and reopened in 2009 as "Rex's Den" with improved service.
 After a brief closure during the COVID-19 pandemic, the Student Union decided to permanently close Rex's Den and rebrand it as the existing 1265 Bistro in 2022 based on student feedback.

+Transportation

+Several public transit connections can be made at the campus bus terminal, which serves routes operated by the Toronto Transit Commission, GO Transit, and Durham Region Transit.